GoogleCloudPlatform/datashare-toolkit/DATASHARE_2.md

     - If performing a Datashare upgrade, you will need to manually revoke access for users granted access through Datashare to `bigquery.dataViewer`.
 Datashare will automatically sync existing users to the new `datashare.bigquery.dataViewer` role.

 # Open Items
-- The 'Accounts' expansion panel on the edit policy UI only supports BigQuery currently.
-Support will be added for Pub/Sub and Cloud Storage in a future update.